Michael Lewis, Ph.D.

 Michael Lewis, Ph.D. is University Distinguished Professor of Pediatrics and Psychiatry, and Director of the Institute for the Study of Child Development at Rutgers Robert Wood Johnson Medical School.
 He also is Professor of Psychology, Education, and Biomedical Engineering at Rutgers University, serves on the Rutgers University Cognitive Science Center, and is founding Director of the Rutgers Robert Wood Johnson Medical School Autism Center.
 His research has focused on normal and deviant emotional and intellectual development.
 His early work focused on the normal course of children's development.
 This enabled him to articulate the sequence of developmental capacities of the child in regard to its intellectual growth and relate this to changes in the organization of its central nervous system functioning.
 His discoveries of techniques to measure CNS functioning, through the use of the habituation-dishabituation paradigm, are widely used throughout the country for measuring and predicting dysfunctional growth as well as normal cognitive development.
 Using these measurement instruments, Dr. Lewis has developed computer-based techniques for enhancing intellectual ability in children suffering from a variety of disorders associated with developmental delays.
 These include children with Autism Spectrum Disorder, Down syndrome, preterm infants, and children with cerebral palsy.

-Dr. Lewis has written and edited over 40 books many of which have been translated into other languages, including German, Italian, Polish, Russian, Danish, Japanese, and Portuguese.
+Dr. Lewis has written and edited over 40 books many of which have been translated into other languages, including German, Italian, Polish, Russian, Danish, Japanese, Chinese, and Portuguese.
 In his 1979 book, Social Cognition and the Acquisition of Self, he introduced the use of self-representation through mirror recognition, and showed that self-representation emerges in the second half of the second year of life.
-His 1983 book, Children's Emotions and Moods: Developmental Theory and Measurement, was the first volume devoted to the study of normal emotional development, and his Handbook of Emotions (1993; 2000; 2008) received Choice Magazine’s 1995 Outstanding Academic Book Award - a fourth edition is currently being prepared.
-His latest book, The Rise of Consciousness and the Development of Emotional Life (2014), was awarded the 2014 William James Book Award by the American Psychological Association.
+His 1983 book, Children's Emotions and Moods: Developmental Theory and Measurement, was the first volume devoted to the study of normal emotional development, and the Handbook of Emotions (1993; 2000; 2008) received Choice Magazine’s 1995 Outstanding Academic Book Award - a fourth edition was just published (2016).
+His recent book, The Rise of Consciousness and the Development of Emotional Life (2014), was awarded the 2014 William James Book Award by the American Psychological Association.
 This book provides a new understanding of emotional development from infancy through childhood and beyond.
 It synthesizes decades of influential research to explore how biology, culture, and consciousness interact to shape the growing child’s increasingly complex emotional life.
 Currently, he is working on his new book, Lying and Deception in Everyday Life.

 Through his pioneering efforts in both theory and measurement, Dr. Lewis has been one of the leaders in the study of emotions and child development.
 His 1992 book, Shame: The Exposed Self, continued his interest in emotional development, turning attention to the little studied areas of self-conscious emotions.
 Dr. Lewis’ book, Altering Fate: Why the Past does not Predict the Future (1997), describes various developmental theories and argues for the proposition that early childhood does not seal one's fate.
 Here he shows that children's environments, at whatever age, determine to a large extent how children behave, and he suggests that altering environments should be the major task in effecting social adjustment and mental health.
 This book was a finalist for the 1998 Eleanor Maccoby Book Award.